-Its main goal was to centralize the Nazi control over all aspects of the cultural and intellectual life of its citizens, in an attempt to present to the world an impression that the Nazi regime had full and enthusiastic support from its population.
+Its main goal was to centralize the Nazi control over all aspects of the cultural and intellectual life of its citizens, in an attempt to present to the world the impression that the Nazi regime had full and enthusiastic support from its population.

-The building was almost completely destroyed in the last months of World War II but a small annex has survived and now houses the Federal Ministry of Labour and Social Affairs.
+The building was almost completely destroyed in the last months of World War II, but a small annex has survived and now houses the Federal Ministry of Labour and Social Affairs.

 The stadium was then used as propaganda for the Third Reich.
-In the western end of the stadium is located the Olympic Bell, originally placed in the Bell Tower built next to the stadium and destroyed during the II World War.
+On the western end of the stadium is located the Olympic Bell, originally placed in the Bell Tower built next to the stadium and destroyed during the II World War.

 Looking at this beautiful and luxurious mansion one hardly have an idea it was the stage of a bloody conference that had such a deep mark in our history.